CryptedSnow/waste-collection/README.md

 Follow the steps to set the application on your local machine.

-Step N°1 - Run the following commands below to install the dependencies (Check the existence of `Composer` on your machine).
+1 - Run the following commands below to install the dependencies (Check the existence of `Composer` on your machine).

 ```
 composer install
 cp .env.example .env
-php artisan cache:clear
 composer dump-autoload
 php artisan key:generate
 ```

-Step N°2 - In `.env` file set the following snippet to connect the application to your database (Check your database, it is necessary create a database first to create the migrations).
+2 - In `.env` file set the following snippet to connect the application to your database.
 ```
 # MySQL
 DB_CONNECTION=mysql